peterklein/nginx/README.md

 # nginx
-Configs and sample files for nginx webservers
+Configs and sample files for vueJS and expressJS apps running on nginx

 ## Config